Dermatopathology Update

 Course Fees

 You may register through our secure online environment and will receive an email confirmation upon receipt of your payment.
-Prices include CME credit, electronic syllabus and access to recordings for 30 days after the course.
+Prices include CME credit, electronic syllabus and access to some recordings for 30 days after the course.

 At the end of the registration process, a $10 non-refundable processing fee will be added to your registration.